Children of the Corn: Plot

-After hearing the car's horn, Burt runs out to find the car surrounded by children and teenagers dressed in Amish-style clothing and armed with farm tools.
+Vicky begins sounding the car's horn outside.
+Burt runs out to find the car surrounded by children and teenagers dressed in Amish-style clothing and armed with farm tools.
 They destroy the car and drag Vicky out.
 Burt tries to intervene, but he is distracted defending himself before realizing that Vicky is gone.
 The children then chase Burt until he loses them by hiding in an empty cornfield.

 As the sun sets, Burt wanders around until he discovers Vicky's body tied to a cross with barbed wire, her eyes ripped out and replaced with corn silk, and her mouth stuffed with corn husks.
 He also sees the crucified skeletons of Gatlin's minister and police chief.
-After this discovery, Burt finds himself trapped by cornfield rows closing up on him and is soon killed by "He Who Walks Behind the Rows", an entity that inhabits the cornfields surrounding the town.
+After this discovery, Burt finds himself trapped by cornfield rows closing up on him and is soon killed by "He Who Walks Behind the Rows", a demonic entity that inhabits the cornfields surrounding the town.
 Soon after, a harvest moon appears in the sky.

-The next day, the children of Gatlin convene.
-As "He Who Walks Behind the Rows" is displeased by their failure to kill Burt, he punishes them by lowering the "age of favor" to 18 and commands them to "be fruitful and multiply".
-That night, all of the 18-year-olds walk into the corn and disappear.
+The next day, the children of Gatlin have a meeting.
+Isaac, their nine-year-old seer, tells them that "He Who Walks Behind the Rows" is displeased by their failure to sacrifice Burt.
+He punishes them by lowering the "age of favor" to 18 and commands them to "be fruitful and multiply".
+That night, Malachi (the killer of the boy Burt and Vicki ran over) as well as all of the other 18-year-olds walk into the corn and disappear.
 The story ends by saying that the corn surrounding Gatlin is pleased.